dotnet/csharplang/proposals/csharp-10.0/lambda-improvements.md

 - if the lambda has no return expressions, the return type is `void` or `System.Threading.Tasks.Task` if `async`;
 - if the common type from the natural type of all `return` expressions in the body is the type `R0`, the return type is `R0` or `System.Threading.Tasks.Task<R0>` if `async`.

-A method group has a natural type if the method group contains a single method and the method has no unbound type parameters.
+A method group has a natural type if the method group contains a single method.

+_A method group might refer to extension methods.
+Normally method group resolution searches for extension methods lazily, only iterating through successive namespace scopes until extension methods are found that match the target type.
+But to determine that a method group contains a single method the compiler may need to search all namespace scopes.
+To minimize unnecessary binding, perhaps natural type should be calculated only in cases where there is no target type - that is, only calculate the natural type in cases where it is needed._

 The delegate type for the lambda or method group and parameter types `P1, ..., Pn` and return type `R` is:
 - if any parameter or return value is not by value, or there are more than 16 parameters, or any of the parameter types or return are not valid type arguments (say, `(int* p) => { }`), then the delegate is a synthesized `internal` anonymous delegate type with signature that matches the lambda or method group, and with parameter names `arg1, ..., argn` or `arg` if a single parameter;